Kanon14/ai-web-scraper/README.md

 - Anaconda or Miniconda installed on your machine
 - A chromedriver installed on your machine
 - An ollama installed on your machine. [[download link](https://ollama.com/download)]
-- Install LLM model compatible with your machine, information cab be found in [Ollama](https://github.com/ollama/ollama)
+- Install LLM model compatible with your machine, information can be found in [Ollama](https://github.com/ollama/ollama)

 ### Installation
 1. Clone the repository: